Otto Braun (communist)

 Otto Braun (28 September 1900 – 15 August 1974) was a German communist journalist and functionary of the Communist Party of Germany with a long and varied career.
-His most significant role was as a Comintern agent sent to China in 1934 to advise the Communist Party of China (CPC) on military strategy during the Chinese Civil War.
+His most significant role was as a Comintern agent sent to China in 1934 to advise the Chinese Communist Party (CCP) on military strategy during the Chinese Civil War.
 At the time Braun adopted a Chinese name, Li De (李德 (Lǐ Dé)).
-It was only many years later that Otto Braun and "Li De" came to be known as the same person.
+It was only many years later that it became known that Otto Braun and "Li De" were the same person.

 Early life

 Otto Braun was born in Ismaning, Upper Bavaria, near Munich.
 Even though his mother was still alive, he grew up in an orphanage.

 He enrolled at a teachers' training college in Pasing in the Munich area.
 In June 1918, Braun was drafted into the ranks of the Bavarian army, part of the Imperial German Army, but the First World War ended before he could face combat duty.

 After the armistice he went back to complete his studies at the teachers' training college.
 However, he did not take a job as a primary school teacher.
-Rather, he joined the newly-founded Communist Party of Germany (KPD).
+Rather, he joined the newly founded Communist Party of Germany (KPD).
 He embarked on what would be a lifelong vocation and career and travelled widely, mainly in North Germany.